 Land Rover is steering clear of purely ‘self-charging’ hybrid systems.
 It’s sticking to 48-volt mild-hybrid and plug-in hybrid technologies for its partially electric models.
 The 2022 Range Rover will debut with gasoline and diesel engines in mild-hybrid and plug-in hybrid forms in line with that strategy.
 Every gas or diesel-powered engine will have some level of electric assistance.

 The range could begin with a 300 horsepower 2.0-liter turbo gasoline engine developed in-house.
 This should be the only 2.0-liter option.
 Moving up, 3.0-liter straight-six engines delivering up to over 500 horsepower is the expectation in the media.
-Some of these Ingenium engines would be available in a plug-in hybrid form either as standard or an option.
 The top dog will likely be a BMW Group-made 4.4-liter V8 gasoline engine dishing out well over 550 horsepower, perhaps 600 horsepower.